 Please note that the biological risk class of some micro-organisms has been recently reviewed by the SBB taking into account the evolution of the classification list of human pathogenic micro-organisms of the Belgian federal legislation on the protection of workers, BOOK VII Biological agents (NL/FR), and the evolution of scientific knowledge.

-The SBB is preparing a new general update of the classification lists published in 2008 on its website.
-In the meantime, the following risk classes should be considered for risk assessment and management of contained use activities in Belgium.
+The SBB is preparing a new general update of all the classification lists published in 2008 on its website.
+In the meantime, the following risk classes should be considered for risk assessment and management of contained use activities in Belgium:

 As mentioned before, classification of a micro-organism on the basis of its biological risk is only a first step in the risk assessment.
 It gives only a provisional indication of the level of risk of the activity and the corresponding set of containment and other protective measures.
 It should be followed by a thorough consideration of how the micro-organism is to be manipulated.